TeaWhen/stargazer/README.md

 ## Enabling CORS

 To replicate directly with CouchDB, you need to make sure CORS is enabled.
-Only set the username and password if you have set them previously.
-By default, CouchDB will be installed in "Admin Party," where username and password are not needed.
-You will need to replace myname.iriscouch.com with your own host (127.0.0.1:5984 if installed locally):

 ```bash
 export HOST=http://starwarden:password@127.0.0.1:5984